pivotal-cf/pcf-release-notes/p1-v1.2/opsmanager_ki.html.md

 * Products should not be deleted while other products are simultaneously being modified.
 Instead, apply the changes separately.
 * You cannot install a 1.1 product in the 1.2 Ops Manager.
 (Imported 1.1 installations will function properly.)
 * Deleting an installation can result in reconciliation issues if Ops Manager is paused during the delete.
 VMs must be manually deleted from vCenter.
-* **vCHS/vCloud only**: When installing Ops Manager, the organization name you supply when entering vCHS/vCloud Director credentials cannot include uppercase letters.
+* **vCloud Air/vCloud only**: When installing Ops Manager, the organization name you supply when entering vCloud Air/vCloud Director credentials cannot include uppercase letters.
 You must substitute lowercase letters for any uppercase letters present in the vCD organization name.

 ##Tips